Forex Trading in Ireland

 As a member of the European Union, Ireland must also adhere to frameworks established by the European Securities and Markets Association (ESMA).
 This includes the Markets in Financial Instruments Directive II (MiFID II), which was established to boost market efficiency and improve trader protections.

-MiFID II has specific implications for currency traders that use contracts for difference (CFDs).
+MiFID II has specific implications for traders that use forex contracts for difference (CFDs).
 These include limits on leverage (1:30 on major forex pairings and 1:20 on others), the provision of negative balance protection, and establishing margin close-out rules.
 Such measures are designed to reduce the chances of traders racking up large losses.

 Is Forex Trading Taxed In Ireland?